Counting Guidance for High Fidelity Text-to-Image Synthesis: Method

 Similar to $L_{min}$, we define $L_{max}$ to ensure that at least one object activates each pixel as

 Finally, we calculate the total attention loss $L_{attention}$ as

 where $s_{max}$ is a scale parameter.
 The predicted noise $\epsilon$ is then updated as

-The second row of \cref{fig3} shows the effectiveness of our attention map guidance.
-We find that the attention map of \textit{“oranges”} only focuses on oranges, and the attention map of \textit{“eggs”} only focuses on eggs, resulting in a correctly synthesized output.
-Furthermore, we observe that high-fidelity object masks are generated from the corresponding attention maps.
+The second row of \cref{fig3} demonstrates the effectiveness of our attention map guidance.
+We find that the attention map for \textit{“oranges”} focuses solely on oranges, and the attention map for \textit{“eggs”} focuses solely on eggs, resulting in a correctly synthesized output.
+Moreover, we observe that high-fidelity object masks are generated from the corresponding attention maps.